vodik/challenges/brainfuck/README.md

 breakpoints.

-Two different memory implementations are provided. `Tape` is implemented in a simple zipper. `Sparse` uses as map and only represents cells with values and is considerably slower.
+Two different memory implementations are provided. `Tape` is implemented in a simple zipper. `Sparse` uses a `Data.IntMap` to be able to only represent cells with values.
+It is slower.

   [bf]: http://esolangs.org/wiki/Brainfuck